RobbyPee/RobbyPee/readme.md

 Solving real problems with local AI, modular tools, and a bit of plumbing.

 ### Local LLM Assistant for a Small Business
-A fully local, Phi-3-powered tool that processes Gmail threads, reads calendars and club rosters, and drafts admin replies — saving hours each week for my partner’s education franchise.
+A fully local, Phi-3-powered tool that processes Gmail threads, reads calendars and club rosters, and drafts admin replies, saving hours each week for my partner’s education franchise.
+**Subscription free, GDPR compliant, secure and resistant to prompt injection**

 ### LEGO CV + Game Engine
 *top secret for now!* using 3D reconstruction, SFM, reprojection, optimisation.
 Exploring IP and patentability.